 • As many as 10% of Gulf War (Desert Storm) Veterans.
 Approximately 85,000.

 • In about 30% of Vietnam Veterans.
-Approximately 308,000 of those still alive in 2012.
+Approximately 308,000 of those still alive in 2024.

-Though PTSD is most closely associated with the battlefield, it is rampant among first responders who regularly witness the horrors of destruction and death, and among women and men who have been victims of sexual assualt, which is a big problem in the military and in the civilian world.
+Though PTSD is most closely associated with the battlefield, it is rampant among first responders who regularly witness the horrors of destruction and death, and among women and men who have been victims of sexual assault, which is a big problem in the military and in the civilian world.

 Among Veterans using VA Health Care: